 502 E. Boone Ave.

 Brief Biography: Annie specializes in international trade and development economics with a focus on child welfare including child labor.
 She joined the economics department at Gonzaga University in 2009 after receiving her Ph.D. from the University of Oregon (Go Ducks!).
+Annie teaches courses in the School of Business, Department of Economics and Department of International Studies.
 She teaches Global Economic Issues, International Economics, and Advanced Microeconomic Theory.

 G., Henrickson, K., and Voy, A. (2012) "Baggage Fees and Airline Stock